 The only rule is that the three-card hand has to be the worst hand, the middle five-card hand has to be better than the three-card hand, and the last five-card hand has to be better than both other hands.

 When everyone's done setting their hands turn over your hands and compare them to each hand of every other player.
 Each hand is worth one point against each other player and if you beat someone in all three hands it's called a scoop and it's worth a three-point bonus.
+Chinese poker scoring and how to calculate them is simple if you keep the right order when comparing hands.

 Check out the video to see how it works in action!